-The expiration of the NFIP's authority to provide new flood insurance contracts has potentially significant implications due to the mandatory purchase requirement.
+The expiration of the NFIP's authority to provide new flood insurance contracts has potentially significant implications due to the mandatory purchase requirement (MPR).
 By law or regulation, federal agencies, federally regulated lending institutions, and government-sponsored enterprises must require certain property owners to purchase flood insurance as a condition of any mortgage that these entities make, guarantee, or purchase.
 Property owners, both residential and commercial, are required to purchase flood insurance if their property is identified as being in a Special Flood Hazard Area (SFHA, which is equivalent to having an estimated 1% or greater risk of flooding every year) and is in a community that participates in the NFIP.
 Without available flood insurance, real estate transactions in an SFHA potentially would be significantly hampered.

 In the Biggert-Waters Flood Insurance Reform Act of 2012 (Title II of P.L.
-112-141), Congress explicitly allowed federal agencies to accept private flood insurance to fulfill this mortgage requirement if the private flood insurance met the conditions defined in statute.
-The private flood insurance market, however, has been slow to develop, and the mandatory purchase requirement is still generally met through NFIP coverage.
+112-141), Congress explicitly allowed federal agencies to accept private flood insurance to fulfill the MPR if the private flood insurance met the conditions defined in statute.
+Although the private flood insurance market is growing, the MPR is still generally met through NFIP coverage.
+FEMA does not enforce the MPR, but lenders must continue their regulatory requirements during a lapse, including MPR enforcement.